invitae/uta/README.md

 ```

 ### 4. Load data into UTA

-Bring up a UTA database and run the UTA load procedure.

-UTA is updated and the database is dumped into a pgd file.
-SeqRepo is updated in place.

 ```
 docker compose run uta-load
 ```

+UTA has updated and the database has been dumped into a pgd file in `UTA_ETL_WORK_DIR`.
+SeqRepo has been updated in place.